osu-crypto/libOTe/README.md

 There is one mandatory dependency on [Boost 1.69](http://www.boost.org/) (networking), and two **optional dependencies** on [libsodium](https://doc.libsodium.org/) or [SimplestOT](https://github.com/osu-crypto/libOTe/tree/master/SimplestOT) (Unix only) for Base OTs.
+The Moeller POPF Base OTs additionally require the `noclamp` option for Montgomery curves, which is currently only in a [fork](https://github.com/osu-crypto/libsodium) of libsodium.
 Any or all of these dependenies can be enabled.
 See below.

 ### Windows